 Display AGM1264F

 The PIC18F2550 microcontroller operates at a frequency of 48 MHz from an internal oscillator.
-R1 is the load resistor required for operation.
+R1 is a load resistor required for operation.
 C1 is a stabilizing capacitor.
 The component marked "RES" is a 20MHz resonator.

 RS232 converter